Create A HIIT Class Plan

 Alternatively, download our course Prospectus for further information relating to all of our other industry-leading courses, the best part it’s completely FREE!

-Enquire now to become a Level 5 Personal Trainer with OriGym!
+Become a Personal Trainer with OriGym!

 James holds a BA (Hons) in Creative Writing and Film Studies and has recently gained a MA degree in Film, both of which he attained from Liverpool John Moores University.
 After taking up the couch to 5K challenge on a whim, James found a new passion for running, which he combines with his love for healthy cooking and writing.
 All of this led him to becoming a copywriter for OriGym.
+When he is not writing content for the site, James can be found researching new recipes, writing music reviews, reading and watching latest film releases.

-Recommended Posts
+Related Posts